 - What’s for the category page itself, even if you have many products per category, don’t pile them all up together.
 Three to four products per row is more than enough; each should have enough space, short but all the necessary data, and large images.
 If you have a grid that’s too packed with products, you’ll lose the user’s attention.

 - Furthermore, the convenience of filters is also essential.
 Make it easy for your buyers to narrow down their search on the website and find what they need.
-So, apart from thinking through how useful the filters are (remove all excessive or unneeded ones, and add those that matter), it’s wise to rationalize the elements that make up your filters (checkboxes, droplists, radio buttons, etc.).
+So, apart from thinking through how useful the filters are (remove all excessive or unneeded ones, and add those that matter), if you are an SEO or Digital Marketer then you know it’s wise to rationalize the elements that make up your filters (checkboxes, droplists, radio buttons, etc.).
 It should be fast and simple to filter things.

 - Plus, consider spicing up the page by incorporating various banners of special offers or new arrivals in place of this or that product within the grid.
 This is another great way to lift up your eCommerce store’s conversions.